Distant Shores (album): Charts

 The album debuted on Billboard magazine's Top LP's chart in the issue dated September 24, 1966, peaking at No. 61 during a fourteen-week run on the chart.

 The title track was composed by the duo's young bassist, James William Guercio, who went on to his own significant career in the music industry.
 "Distant Shores" was released as a single in the U.S. and rose to No. 30 in the Billboard Hot 100 in August 1966.
 A second single, "You Are She", topped out at No. 87.

 Recording

 "Distant Shores was a milestone in Chad & Jeremy history because the title track (and two others) were recorded on the West Coast.
-This was an important development because we were finally able to track our recordings (build them layer by layer) and work with a producer with whom we had a strong rapport, namely Larry Marks, a fellow song writer and creative spirit," Chad Stuart recalls.
+This was an important development because we were finally able to track our recordings (build them layer by layer) and work with a producer with whom we had a strong rapport, namely Larry Marks, a fellow songwriter and creative spirit," Chad Stuart recalls.